Showing posts with label Commissions. Show all posts

 Monetary Dispute Between Officers in the 78th Regiment

-The following monetary dispute between officers in the 78th Regiment occurred in 1761, while the Regiment was in Quebec.
+The following monetary dispute between officers in the 78th Regiment occurred in 1761, while the regiment was in Quebec.
 The case in which Captain Archibald Campbell acted as Major John Macpherson's agent shows how the 'purchase system' (the buying and selling of companies and commissions within a regiment) worked in old times.

 Copie of the Claim Given in By Capt.
 Archd.
 Campbell to the Gentlemen Arbitrators